vendia/examples/workshops/GraphQL/Guided Workshop/README-Milestone1.md

 ```
 There are other ways to verify data (for example, utilizing [Vendia Smart Contracts](https://www.vendia.com/docs/share/smart-contracts)), but type enforcement provides a solid 'first line of defense' against mislabeled data.

+**NOTE:** Errors returned by Vendia are HTTP code 200 responses.
+In order to handle errors, you will need to read the response body to determine if the operation was successful.

 # Working with GraphQL APIs